-Participation Monitoring To collect information on recycling/food waste participation and contamination, and help measure the impact of the work Nearly 13,500 properties monitored for participation in Year 1 and mostly repeated in Year 2 Highlights include: - Marked drop in contamination of recycling bins in Exeter and 5% increase in recycling - Increase in uptake of food waste recycling in Torbay A participation rate of 63% in the food waste service in Torridge, in the first month after roll-out Contribution to nearly 1,000 more tonnes of waste collected from householders for recycling or composting in Teignbridge saving up to 160,000 £60,000 Doorstepping ਕੂ 28,063 Doors knocked so far 10,459 residents have been spoken to
+- A marked drop in contamination of recycling bins in Exeter and a 5% increase in recycling. - An increase in uptake of food waste recycling in Torbay. - A participation rate of 63% in the food waste service in Torridge, in the first month after roll-out. - Contribution to nearly 1,000 more tonnes of waste collected from householders for recycling or composting in Teignbridge, saving up to £60,000.